lntran26/ConfuseNN/README.md

 ### Reproduce

-To reproduce the result for each of the three CNNs evaluated in this work, use scripts provided in the 3 respective subdirs.
-Each subdir includes further instruction for reproducing each case.
+To reproduce the result for each of the three CNNs evaluated in this work, refer to the three respective subdirs, each with their own specifications.

+### Example code for haplotype matrix permutations

+For ease of adoptability, we have provided the code to perform all permutations described in our paper in `minimal_example.ipynb`, with visualization.
+How these permutations are applied in practice likely varies depending on the simulation and training procedure.
+For examples of how we customized our permutation approach to each CNN, refer to corresponding subdir with further descriptions.

 ### Extra: Conference presentations of this work
 * [TAGC24 Poster](https://github.com/lntran26/lntran26.github.io/blob/4e461eaf627614b75ec47d9a8f72fd5491880fb9/files/TAGC_24_Tran_final.pdf)